Kłaczyna – castle

 Current state

-Although in the middle of the 19th century, the castle was in a well-preserved state of ruin, and even in the interwar years there was a part of the tower, unfortunately, due to neglect and lack of renovation works, only small fragments of the building have survived to this day.
+Although in the mid-19th century the castle was still in a state of ruin of a considerable height, and even in the interwar years part of the tower existed, unfortunately due to neglect and long-term lack of renovation works, only small fragments of the building have survived to this day.
+The greatest height is reached by relics of a quadrangular tower, the lower part of which may still be hidden under a pile of rubble overgrown with grass.
+From the former castle kitchen only the outline of the walls and a fragment of the wall with a niche are visible.

 show this monument on map